apache/zeppelin/scripts/vagrant/zeppelin-dev/README.md

  - libfontconfig to avoid phatomJs missing dependency issues
  - openjdk-7-jdk
  - Python addons: pip, matplotlib, scipy, numpy, pandas
- - Changes are made to the python backend configuration so that pyspark can render matplotlib plots without an interactive window

 ### How to build & run Zeppelin